 This isn’t to say Christian philosophers must always start from some passage of Scripture.
 But to be Christian philosophers they must nonetheless subject their reasoning to the authority of God’s word.
 A proper understanding of systematic and biblical theology is not only more important than Christian philosophy as a general field of inquiry, but is the ground on which you build such philosophy.

 This should be what distinguishes Christian philosophers from secular ones, who do not admit revelation as a source of knowledge.
-But what actually seems to happen is that many of them start imitating it, making their own observations, intuitions, and inferences—rather than revelation—the yardstick for the positions they develop.
+But what actually seems to happen is that many of them start imitating the world, making their own observations, intuitions, and inferences—rather than revelation—the yardstick for the positions they develop.
 They arrive at their views independently of Scripture; the Bible becomes a resource for rationalizing them after the fact when they want other Christians to accept them.

 Molinism is a clear example of starting with certain intuitions and then building an intellectual framework to support them—without first asking what God himself has revealed (or, worse, simply rejecting what God has revealed because it clashes with some intuition).
 There is no exegetical support for Molinism.
 Key Molinists like William Lane Craig openly acknowledge this.
 [See Foreknowledge: Four Views, 123–125.
 Here Craig denies that Scripture explicitly teaches middle knowledge, but affirms that what it teaches is consistent with Molinism.]
 Unlike Calvinism, which is derived from reading the Bible (even if you disagree with the interpretation), Molinism is derived from reasoning based on the intuitions of philosophers.